ScienceZoneUK/science-zone-uk/Pygame/# Geometry Dash Flying Game in Pygame.md

 ## Try and run the game and see what happens!

+Open the file where your code is stored inside of the command prompt.
-Run "py *name*.py" in the command prompt to test your game!
+Run "py main.py" in the command prompt to test your game!

 ## Continuing the Game Loop